Flu vaccinations are available at LloydsPharmacy between September and February.

-Each year between October and February LloydsPharmacy offers a flu vaccination service.
-Even if you don't fall into one of the high-risk categories, you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your Winter.
+If you fall outside of the eligibility group you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your winter.
+We can provide the flu jab for you at a small cost in selected LloydsPharmacies.

 How do I know if I can use this service?

 You can use this service if you are 18 or over (16 or over for our private service, except Northern Ireland) and in good health.
 However, there are some exceptions (i.e. if you have a viral infection), but the pharmacist will determine your suitability during your consultation.